mdflaher/InetSoftWork/Should I use a Table or a Crosstab.md

 # When should I use a crosstab? <a name="cross2"></a>

 Crosstabs are for when you want data to be grouped and summarized or aggregated in numerical form.
 They provide a potentially more detailed alternative to charts, with the capability to display many more aggregates broken down by a greater number of dimension than a chart.
-This are good for use cases where displaying exact humerical aggregates is vital to the dashboard display, such as when data aggregates are very close to each other numerically.
+This is good for use cases where displaying exact humerical aggregates is vital to the dashboard display, such as when data aggregates are very close to each other numerically.